awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-generate-sdk-cli.md

 The last input of `~/apps/myApi/myApi-ruby-sdk.zip` is the path to the downloaded SDK file named `myApi-ruby-sdk.zip`\.

  Next, we show how to use the generated SDK to call the underlying API\.
-For more information, see [Call API through Generated SDKs](how-to-call-api-using-generated-sdk.md)\.
+For more information, see [Call REST API through Generated SDKs](how-to-call-api-using-generated-sdk.md)\.